-Toni Baker joined the Dakotas on keyboards and vocals in the early 80s, alongside two original members, Mike Maxfield and Tony Mansfield.
-The Dakotas toured again with Billy J Kramer in '96.
-Toni has a long history of working in hit bands.
-He played on Billy Ocean's early recordings in the 70s, & was a member of "Shabby Tiger", a hugely successful group in Europe, with many hit singles, such as the No.1, "Slow Down".
+Toni Baker joined the Dakotas on keyboards and vocals in the early 80s, alongside two original members, Mike Maxfield and Tony Mansfield and they toured with Billy J Kramer in '96.
+Toni has a long history of working in hit bands: He played on Billy Ocean's early recording & in the 70s was a member of "Shabby Tiger", a hugely successful group in Europe, with many hit singles, such as the No.1, "Slow Down".
 Toni, a session man for years, is also a songwriter and had a Number 5 hit in Japan with the hi-energy classic "Eat You Up".
-He was also responsible for writing all the music for Britain's top comedy series "Peter Kay's Phoenix Nights" and "Max & Paddy's Road to Nowhere".
+More recently he was also wrote and produced all the music for "Peter Kay's Phoenix Nights" and "Max & Paddy's Road to Nowhere".
 Toni continues his production work for major TV programmes including "Waterloo Road" and "League of Gentlemen".

 A CD with much of his TV work - The Best of Peter Kay So Far - was released in 2005.

-As well as being one of the North's leading session guitarists, Alan teaches a master class in advanced jazz guitar techniques and also works in an acoustic duo with singer Linda Jennings playing small venues around the North West.
+As well as being one of the North's leading session guitarists, Alan teaches a master class in jazz guitar techniques and also works occasionally in an acoustic duo with singer Linda Jennings from "The Voice", playing venues around the North West.

 Marius Jones joined the Dakotas on bass in 2010.
-He had played many shows with Pete, Alan & Toni, so was an obvious choice when it came down to choosing the right man for the bass guitar job.
+He had played many shows over the years with Pete Alan & Toni, so he was the obvious choice when it came down to choosing the right man for the bass guitar job.

 Marius has a wealth of musical experience and has worked with many legends over the years.
-As well as having worked with Pete & Alan in Freddie & the Dreamers, he also played bass with Amen Corner for several years.
+As well as having worked with Pete & Alan in Freddie & the Dreamers for a time, he also played bass with Amen Corner for several years.

 He is a great musician who has provided the musical foundation for a wealth of international stars.

-He even started his career in a duo with Bobby Ball!
+He even started his career in a comedy duo with Bobby Ball!